Home Previous Topic Next Topic

 At the same time, the methods of cytogenetics really only apply to organisms with large cells and chromosomes.
 It is not feasible to study bacterial genetics under the light microscope, because of their extremely small size.

-The distinction between prokaryotes and eukaryotes is a fundamental concept in biology
+The distinction between prokaryotes and eukaryotes is a foundational concept in biology

 Today, we distinguish between the bacteria and archaea, which are prokaryotes, and the higher organisms, which are eukaryotes.
 Prokaryotes are comparatively simple organisms, with all cellular processes taking place in a single compartment.
 Eukaryotes are highly organized, with specialized organelles which compartmentalize key cellular functions.
 The key distinction between the two groups is the presence of the nucleus - in Greek, karyon.
 Thus, eu (true) and karyon - true nucleus.